hotto-doggo/how-to_tutorials/tutorials/create_pr.md

 After that you will be able to add new person to the collaborators.
 You should know the nick name of the person that you want to add to collaborators.
 ![5](src/create_pr/5.jpg)
 ![6](src/create_pr/6.jpg)
-Wait until this person accept your request, also you can ping him/her in some messenger :grin:.;NBSP
+Wait until this person accept your request, also you can ping him/her in some messenger :grin:.
 ![7](src/create_pr/7.jpg)

 6.